SoftWare2022Testing/CydiOS/README.md

 The code for layout analysis (to extract view controller transitions in the layout files) can be found under the **LayoutRead** folder,

 just run the main.java file.

+## Demo video
+A demo video can be found at